 It is important to remember that certain legal rights are only gained through marriage or civil partnership.
 Simply dating for a long period of time does not give you the same rights, even if you live together in the same house for several years or more.
-There is still a widely held belief that if you live with someone for long enough, they become your 'common law' husband or wife, but this is just not the case under the English legal system.
-During an unmarried couple's separation mediation can help to agree future arrangements that suit not just both parties, but also any children and extended family members who are also involved.
+There is still a widely held belief that if you live with someone for long enough, you enter a 'common law marriage' with cohabitation rights, but this is just not the case under the English legal system.
+During a cohabiting couple's separation, mediation can help to agree future arrangements that suit not just both parties, but also any children and extended family members who are also involved.
 This helps to avoid legal disputes and the problems that can arise due to having fewer legal protections in place when you are not married.

-What are your rights as an unmarried couple?
+What are your rights as a cohabiting couple?

-Throughout this page when we say ‘unmarried’ we refer to both marriage and civil partnerships.
+Throughout this page when we say ‘unmarried’ or ‘cohabiting’, we refer to partners with neither a marriage nor civil partnership.
 If you enter into a civil partnership, broadly speaking, you get legal rights equivalent to those of a couple who enter into marriage.

 You may also have parental rights to any children you have together.
 But remember unmarried fathers only get these rights if they are named on the child’s birth certificate or through a Parental Responsibility Order.

-Many cohabiting couples expect to have an equal claim to the house, too, but this is often not the case.
+Many cohabiting couples expect to have an equal claim to the house, too, but often you don’t get any cohabiting property rights.
 If one partner moved into a property already owned by the other party, and especially if the title deeds and mortgage are held only in one name, it is likely that individual has sole claim to the value and residency rights of the property.

-On the other hand, there are some benefits to unmarried couple separation, as there’s no marriage to divorce or civil partnership to dissolve.
+On the other hand, there are some benefits to separating as an unmarried couple, as there’s no marriage to divorce or civil partnership to dissolve.
 This means you are free to make mutually acceptable arrangements for the future usually without the intervention of the courts, as long as you each meet your financial and caregiver responsibilities for any dependants.

 When a married couple divorce or the partners in a civil partnership seek to dissolve it, there is a fairly rigid process to go through.
 One part of that is the legal requirement to consider mediation to help you negotiate your separation.